Global online ESL market size in 2024?

 Many teachers find this a strange and uncomfortable change, but I want to assure you that by keeping an open mind and embracing these ideas, you can build a teaching business that is both profitable and allows you to give fully to your students.
 It has been by far the best decision that I made in my career.

-There are three main business skills that I have helped me succeed as a freelance teacher during the past decade.
-Let me share these with you now.
+Let me share with you the three main business skills that have helped me succeed as a freelance teacher during the past decade.

 What skills do I need to be a successful freelance teacher?